matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

   or an integer in range [0, 2<sup>53</sup>-1].
 If absent, or null, this behaviour does not take effect.

+ m.self_destruct_after:
+  the timestamp in milliseconds since the epoch after which participating servers should redact this event on behalf of the sender.
+Must be null or an integer in range [0, 2<sup>53</sup>-1].
+If absent, or null, this behaviour does not take effect.

 Clients and servers MUST send explicit read receipts per-message for self-destructing messages (rather than for the most recently read message, as is the normal operation), so that messages can be destructed as requested.

-The `m.self_destruct` field is not preserved over redaction (and self-destructing messages may be redacted to speed up the self-destruct process if desired).
+The `m.self_destruct` fields are not preserved over redaction (and self-destructing messages may be redacted to speed up the self-destruct process if desired).

-The `m.self_destruct` field must be ignored on `m.redaction` events, given it should be impossible to revert a redaction.
+The `m.self_destruct` fields must be ignored on `m.redaction`events, given it should be impossible to revert a redaction.

-E2E encrypted messages must store the `m.self_destruct` field outside of the encrypted contents of the message, given the server needs to be able to act on it.
+E2E encrypted messages must store the `m.self_destruct` fields outside of the encrypted contents of the message, given the server needs to be able to act on it.

-Senders may edit the `m.self_destruct` field in order to retrospectively change the intended lifetime of a message.
+Senders may edit the `m.self_destruct` fields in order to retrospectively change the intended lifetime of a message.
 Each new `m.replaces` event should be considered to replace the self-destruction information (if any) on the original, and restart the destruction timer.
 On destruction, the original